 A pap smear can detect abnormal cells in the cervix way before it becomes cancer.
 A pap smear is a screening test and, if it is abnormal, will be followed by diagnostic testing such as colposcopy and biopsy of the cervix.
 A biopsy can diagnose cervical precancer or cancer.

 Talk to your physician about the HPV vaccine and which screenings are right for you.
 If you have children, discuss the HPV vaccine with their pediatrician.
-For cervical cancer screenings or more information about HPV, please set up an appointment with Women’s Nurse Practitioner, Brandy Libby at 254-618-1060.
+For cervical cancer screenings or more information about HPV, call 254-618-1060 to set up an appointment with a women's nurse practitioner.